Top reasons to go backcountry skiing in the White Mountains

 All mandatory gear can be rented if you don’t have your own.
 You can rent:

-- Avalanche safety pack, including backpack, beacon, shovel and probe can be rented from mntGEAR.
+- Avalanche safety pack, including backpack, beacon, shovel and probe from Northeast Mountaineering

-- Alpine touring or telemark skis, touring boots and poles can be rented from mntGEAR.
+- Alpine touring or telemark skis, touring boots and poles can be rented from Northeast Mountaineering

-- Ice axe and crampons can be rented from mntGEAR.
+- Ice axe and crampons can be rented from Northeast Mountaineering

-Ski the Whites is in Jackson, NH, and mtnGEAR in Glen, NH.
+Ski the Whites is in Jackson, NH, and Northeast Mountaineering between Jackson and Glen, NH.
 Rentals should be picked up the night prior to your outing.
 If you need to rent gear, let us know and we can help make arrangements.

-For this adventure, the max client to guide ratio is 4:1.
+- For the Introduction to Backcountry Skiing adventure, the max client-to-guide ratio is 4:1.

 Ski touring in the White Mountains can be arranged for larger groups.
 Contact us to make arrangements.